What is Marker Training?

-"Marker Training" is a simple way of saying 'training with a marker signal'.
-Using a marker signal is a science based teaching method where the marker identifies for the animal when it is doing the right thing (usually from a small noisemaker called a “clicker” but it could be a whistle, a tongue noise, a flashlight, a thumbs up, a verbal 'yes' or anything else that is consistent and stands out).
+“Marker Training” is a simple way of saying ‘training with a marker signal’.
+Using a marker signal is a science based teaching method where the marker identifies for the animal when it has made a good choice and lets it know that a reward is coming.
+(Reinforcement strengthens behaviour)

 The marker is always followed by something the animal wants—usually a treat or a toy, but could be permission to go visit a person or another animal.
 The scientific principle of Operant Conditioning states that since the animal was positively reinforced for his behaviour, he is likely to repeat the action.
 All animals respond to the science of marker training, from the smallest spider to the largest whale.
 It is a force free method of communicating across species.

 A marker can be a noisemaker, a verbal ‘yessssss’ or ‘gooooood’ or a thumbs up.

 What kinds of behaviours can be trained with a marker?

 Every behaviour that an animal is physically and mentally capable of performing can be trained with a marker….you are probably already using a marker without realizing it.
 Jeanne has trained a fish; Glenda has trained her cat; Julia trained her sheep; Karen trained a horse.
 Other marker trainers routinely train horses, dolphins, bears, sea lions and some train such divergent species as lobsters, spiders, guinea pigs, etc….any animal can be trained (yes even humans–then we call it TAGTeach).